skops-dev/skops/docs/persistence.rst

    don't trust.
 In the future, more security will be added.

 Skops offers a way to save and load sklearn models without using :mod:`pickle`.
+The ``pickle`` module is not secure, but with skops, you can securely save and load sklearn models without using ``pickle``.

 Pickle is the standard serialization format for sklearn and for Python in general.
-One of its biggest advantages is it can be used for almost all Python code but this flexibility also means that it's inherently insecure.
+One of its biggest advantages is it can be used for almost all Python code but this flexibility also makes it inherently insecure.
+This is because loading certain types of objects requires the ability to run arbitrary code, which can be misused for malicious purposes.
+For example, an attacker can use it to steal secrets from your machine or install a virus.
 As the Python docs say:

     The pickle module is not secure.
 Only unpickle data you trust.
 It is possible to construct malicious pickle data which will execute arbitrary code during unpickling.
 Never unpickle data that could have come from an untrusted source, or that could have been tampered with.

 In contrast to pickle, the :func:`skops.io.save` and :func:`skops.io.load` functions cannot be used to save arbitrary Python code, but they bypass pickle and are thus more secure.

 Usage
 -----

-Using :func:`skops.io.save` and :func:`skops.io.load` is quite simple.
-Below is an example:
+The code snippet below illustrates how to use :func:`skops.io.save` and :func:`skops.io.load`:

 .. code:: python